 - Coffee, tea and other drinks with caffeine

 - Apple seeds

 - Peach, apricot, cherry and plum pits

 - Tomato & Potato leaves

 - Many items in our houses are toxic to dogs.
+Puppies can surprisingly chew through most containers.
 Make sure to secure these items or place items out of the reach of your puppy.